 My varied experiences have taught me how to build strong relationships with all departments at an organization as well as work both within, and across teams.

-Conduct secondary research on our core issues and write memos highlighting key trends
+Conducting secondary research on core public policy issues aas well as writing memos highlighting key trends.

-Provide editorial assistance for publications, such as completing citations
+Providing editorial assistance for publications, such as completing citations.

 September 2012 to February 2013